SpLDs: A teacher's guide: A Teacher's GuideStudents and teacher working on splds in a school setting

 Key Takeaways

 There are many types of specific learning difficulties, but most of us will experience some form of these challenges throughout our lives.
-In fact, according to the National Center for Learning Disabilities, 1 in every 4 children has a specific learning disability.
+For more on this topic, see Moderate learning difficulties.
+In fact, according to the National centre for Learning Disabilities, 1 in every 4 children has a specific learning disability.

 If your students struggle with any type of specific learning difficulty, then you already know how frustrating it can be.
 But do you know why they struggle?
 And what can you do to overcome it?